Bull Buchanan: Teaming with John Cena and departure (2002–2003)

 After Right to Censor was disbanded in mid-2001, Buchanan was once again sent to Ohio Valley Wrestling.
 In August 2002 he returned to the WWE after wrestling several matches with seemingly no character or purpose, until November 21 when John Cena was pinned by Rikishi.
 Buchanan came out and attacked Rikishi after the match thus aligning himself with Cena, who was beginning a rapper gimmick in which he would freestyle rhyme about his opponent as he made his entrance.
 Buchanan stood as an enforcer character for Cena and eventually finished Cena's Freestyles with his own quote: "Boo-yah!"
 Buchanan also began using the name B-2 (also written as B², pronounced "B-Squared"), and was also called Bling Bling Buchanan.
 This pairing did not last long.
 On the January 16, 2003, edition of SmackDown!, Cena and B-2 lost to Los Guerreros in a tag team title match which led to Cena blaming B-2 after the match for being pinned.
 This led to Cena slapping B-2 and B-2 shoving Cena down.
 As B-2 went to attack Cena, Redd Dogg debuted and came through the crowd and joined Cena in a beatdown on B-2; thus, Redd Dogg replaced B-2 at Cena's side.
-B-2's last televised match was on January 19 at the Royal Rumble in which he entered at number 11 and was eliminated rather quickly.
+B-2's last televised match was on January 19 at the Royal Rumble in which he entered at number 11 and was eliminated in 24 seconds.
 B-2's last match was cut out of the January 23 edition of SmackDown! in which Redd Dogg defeated B-2.
 B-2 was released from WWE on January 26, 2003.

+Sporadic appearances (2006, 2011)

+Buchanan returned for one night on September 5, 2006, losing to Henry Godwinn in a dark match for SmackDown!.

-Eight years later, on the November 14, 2011, episode of Raw, Buchanan made a one-night return to WWE in a segment where Mick Foley was bringing out people from John Cena's past, and Buchanan claimed that Cena ruined his life.
+On the November 14, 2011, episode of Raw, Buchanan made a one-night return to WWE in a segment where Mick Foley was bringing out people from John Cena's past, and Buchanan claimed that Cena ruined his life.